Bayesian measures of leverage and influence: Outlier detection

 \section{Outlier detection}

-Separation of the concepts of leverage and influence allows a more fine-grained analysis of anomalous observations.
-If an observation has high leverage then we may consider it influential by design and look more closely at its predictor variables $\bx_i$.
-If an observation has high influence but low leverage then we may investigate whether its outcome $Y_i$ has an unusual or extreme value, in which case it would be classified as an outlier.
-Outliers represent observations that are not well predicted by the model -- regardless of whether they are influential or not -- and may point to possible elaborations of the model that would improve the fit.
+Separating the concepts of leverage and influence allows a more fine-grained analysis of anomalous observations.
+If an observation has high leverage then it may be considered influential by design and a closer look at its predictor variables $\bx_i$ is required.
+If an observation has high influence but low leverage then its outcome $Y_i$ may have an unusual or extreme value, in which case it would be classified as an outlier.
+Outliers represent observations that are not well predicted by the model.
+The presence of outliers may point to possible elaborations of the model that would improve the fit.